dilipthelip/ApacheKafka/README.md

 -	The group co-ordinator interacts with the cluster and zookeepr and assigns the partitions in the topic to a specific kafka Consumer.
 -	From the time the consumer group is formed it sends the hearbeat messages to the **group co-ordinator** at an interval specified in **hearbeat.interval.ms**.The group coordinator relies on this parameter and validates the consumer is alive and participates in the consumer group.
  -	The value set **session.timeout.ms** parameter is the time the group co-ordinator waits for not recieving any heartbeat to consider the consumer failed and take necessary action.

+ **Rebalance**
  -	If there is a consumer that does not sent the hearbeat past the wait time then it does the rebalance to assign the partition to the available consumer.

- **Rebalance**
+ -	The newly assigned consumer will take twice the load.If the offset management is not handled correctly then there is a very high risk for duplication.

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka23.png)

+-	If the faulty consumer joins back the consumer group then another rebalance occurs.
+-	When a new partition is added to the kafka topic then rebalance occurs.
+-